streamlit/streamlit/docs/api.md

 ## Display text

-Streamlit reports usually start with a call to `st.title` to set the report's title.
+Streamlit apps usually start with a call to `st.title` to set the app's title.
 After that, there are 2 heading levels you can use:
 `st.header` and `st.subheader`.

 Pure text is entered with `st.text`, and Markdown with